david-pizzi-cg/github-ai-workflow-demo/README.md

 ### **Complete Demo Cleanup: Delete All Demo Branches** 🔧

-**What this phase achieves**: Cleans up the entire demonstration by deleting both local and remote demo branches, returning to a clean main branch state.
+**What this phase achieves**: Cleans up the entire multi-stage demo by deleting both local and remote demo branches, returning to a clean main branch state.

 **User Prompt:**
 ```
-The demo series is complete!
+The multi-stage demo is complete!
 Please clean up by deleting the demo branch both locally and remotely, switch back to main branch, and remove any remaining demo artifacts.
 ```

 **Expected AI Actions:**